dr4ke616/txGraylog/README.md

 [![Build Status](https://travis-ci.org/dr4ke616/txGraylog.svg)](https://travis-ci.org/dr4ke616/txGraylog)

-`txGraylog` is a a [Twisted](https://twistedmatrix.com/) based client that interacts with a [Graylog](https://www.graylog.org/) server.
-Currently it supports the following protocols:
-- TCP (Plain text and Gelf protocol)
+`txGraylog` is a [Twisted](https://twistedmatrix.com/) based client for a Graylog server.
+[Graylog](https://www.graylog.org/) is a log management platform for collecting, indexing, and analyzing log messages from applications. `txGraylog` provides an interface for different protocols that can be used to send log messages to a Graylog server.
+At the moment it supports TCP and UDP, both plain text and the Gelf protocol.
-- UDP (Plain text and Gelf protocol)

 There is a plan to implement protocols for HTTP and AMQP.

+Protocols:
+- TCP Plain text
+- UDP Plain text
+- TCP Gelf
+- UDP Gelf

 ## Install from PyPI
 ```